strosi/frontend-mentor-challenges/junior/advice-generator-app-main/README-template.md

 - [Add React to a Website](https://reactjs.org/docs/add-react-to-a-website.html) - Include React in existing page.
 - [How to Add Animations with React Transition Group](https://blog.openreplay.com/how-to-add-animations-with-react-transition-group) - React Transition Group introduction.
+- [React Transition Group](https://reactcommunity.org/react-transition-group/) - Setting up CSSTransition, added the link in the HTML to use the library externally.

 ## Author